 The need for the Proposed Action is to produce more F-16 fighter pilots.
 The Air Force is currently short 700 fighter pilots, with the shortage projected to increase to 1,000 within 5 years.
 Additionally, as the F-35 mission stands up at Hill AFB requiring more resources and support, the F-16 mission must depart because there is insufficient capacity at Hill AFB to host both F-35 and F-16 operations.
 The operational F-16s currently used at Hill AFB can be reassigned to a training mission upon relocation to a suitable installation, allowing for an increase in fighter pilot production.
 As stated by the Secretary of the Air Force in the Preferred and Reasonable Alternatives (P&RA), due to the urgent need for additional fighter pilot production and extended time (5 years) it could take to establish a permanent FTU location, the F-16 aircraft must be quickly and temporarily relocated while a permanent location is selected.
-The Air Force will consider potential permanent relocation of the F-16 squadrons as an independent action that will be addressed in the future.
+The Air Force is considering permanent location of these F-16 squadrons and others as an independent action that will be addressed in a separate analysis.